tbotnz/netpalm/README.md

 ## Concepts

-Netpalm acts as a ReST broker for NAPALM, Netmiko, NCCLIENT or a Python Script.
+netpalm acts as a ReST broker for NAPALM, Netmiko, NCCLIENT or a Python Script.
 It uses TextFSM or Jinja2 to model and transform both ingress and egress data if required.
 You make an API call to netpalm and it will establish a queue to your device and start sending configuration

 ![netpalm concept](/images/arch.png)

-## Using Netpalm
+## Using netpalm

 ### API catalog
 [Please view the API docs here](https://documenter.getpostman.com/view/2391814/SzYbxcQx?version=latest)